robertberry-zz/Break-the-Blocks/README.markdown

-# Weeaboo
+# Break the Blocks!

-Java/Slick implementation of a paddle and ball game.
+Java implementation of a Breakout clone.

 ## Controls

 Use arrow keys to move left and right.
+Press space to release the ball.

 ## License